 - LED lights for better orientation during night flights;

-- Up to 50 meters control range in open field.
+- Up to 50 meters control range in the open field.

 Hubsan H111D review – First impressions

-The package was delivered very quick by SF Express straight to my door.
+The package was delivered very quickly by SF Express straight to my door.
 Being curious about it I opened the package immediately.
-I found inside a surprisingly stylish black box with a transparent window which reveals the tiny H111D Nano FPV Q4.
+I found inside a surprisingly stylish black box with a transparent window that reveals the tiny H111D Nano FPV Q4.
 Frankly, Hubsan did a great job.
-I didn’t have the feeling that I’m dealing with a cheap Chinese product like in case of other quadcopter brands (like JJRC or Eachine).
+I didn’t have the feeling that I’m dealing with a cheap Chinese product like in the case of other quadcopter brands (like JJRC or Eachine).

-Besides the small aircraft and its big transmitter I found inside the following: USB charging cable, one set of spare propellers and instruction manual.
+Besides the small aircraft and its big transmitter, I found inside the following: USB charging cable, one set of spare propellers, and an instruction manual.
 Unfortunately, there is no memory card included so you will need to purchase one separately.
-A small capacity micro SD card (4GB – 8GB) will do the job just perfectly.
+A small-capacity micro SD card (4GB – 8GB) will do the job just perfectly.

-As design, the H111D follows its predecessor.
-Basically, everything (including motors) are mounted on the main-board.
-The internal parts (camera, battery and receiver board) are protected by a durable and lightweight ABS shell.
+As a design, the H111D follows its predecessor.
+Basically, everything (including motors) is mounted on the main-board.
+The internal parts (camera, battery, and receiver board) are protected by a durable and lightweight ABS shell.
 The 0614 coreless motors are easily replaceable but you will still need minor soldering knowledge.

 In the rear part, under the charging plug, there is located a tiny power switch.